node-energy/pypiserver-nginx/README.md

 `pipenv install package-name --index https://user:pass@pypi.node.energy/`

 This will store your credentials in clear text in your `Pipfile` and `Pipfile.lock`, so you should rather not do this.

+### Via pip

+`pip install -f https://pypi.node.energy/packages package-name`

+This will ask you for your username and password.

 ## Credits: